jsoendermann/rn-section-list-get-item-layout/README.md

       getItemHeight: (rowData, sectionIndex, rowIndex) => sectionIndex === 0 ?
 100 : 50,

       // These four properties are optional
-      getSeparatorHeight: () => 1 / PixelRatio.get(), // The height of your separators
+      getSeparatorHeight: () => 1 / PixelRatio.get(), // The height of your separators, default = 0
-      getSectionHeaderHeight: () => 20, // The height of your section headers
+      getSectionHeaderHeight: () => 20, // The height of your section headers, default = 0
-      getSectionFooterHeight: () => 10, // The height of your section footers
+      getSectionFooterHeight: () => 10, // The height of your section footers, default = 0
-      listHeaderHeight: 40, // The height of your list header })
+      listHeaderHeight: 40, // The height of your list header, default = 0
+    })
   }